-Gerard is recognized by numerous publications and his peers as one of Washington's most influential advocates.
-Washington Life magazine named him one of the city's "Power 100" and a Fortune magazine profile said Gerard's effort to build a 50-state advocacy network for the oil and natural gas industry was "showing signs of success" through its outreach to workers and non-traditional allies.
+Mr. Gerard is recognized by numerous publications and his peers as one of Washington's most influential advocates, including Washington Life magazine, which named him one of the city's "Power 100."

-Sen. McClure retired in 1990, and Gerard joined him in founding McClure, Gerard & Neuenschwander, Inc., a Washington, D.C.-based government relations consulting firm.
-Gerard served as Chairman and Chief Executive officer and focused on issues such as international sports, telecommunications, energy and mining.
+Sen. McClure retired in 1990, and Mr. Gerard joined him in founding McClure, Gerard & Neuenschwander, Inc., a Washington, D.C.-based government relations consulting firm.
+Mr. Gerard served as chairman and chief executive officer and focused on issues such as international sports, telecommunications, energy and mining.

-He serves as a board member and is a past chairman of the National Capital Area Council - Boy Scouts of America, is a board member and former co-chair of The George Washington University's Graduate School of Political Management, is chairman of the board of directors for the Congressional Coalition on Adoption Institute, and is a member of the Conservation Fund's Corporate Council.
+He serves on the Advisory Board and is a past chairman of the National Capital Area Council - Boy Scouts of America, is a board member and former co-chair of The George Washington University’s Graduate School of Political Management, and is chairman of the board of directors for the Congressional Coalition on Adoption Institute.

-Gerard was born and grew up in Idaho.
-He holds a Bachelor of Arts in Political Science and a Juris Doctor from George Washington University.
-Gerard lives in Virginia with his wife, Claudette, and their eight children, including twin boys the family adopted from Guatemala.
+Mr. Gerard was born and grew up in Idaho.
+He holds a bachelor’s degree in political science and a juris doctor from George Washington University.
+Mr. Gerard lives in Virginia with his wife, Claudette.
+They have eight children, including twin boys the family adopted from Guatemala.